Kotaimen/georest/doc/index.md

 Note `ewkt`/`ewkb` does not support `GeometryCollection`.

-By default, all feature's geometry are 2d and in epsg:4326 CRS.
+By default, all feature's geometry are 2d with CRS `epsg:4326`.
+Empty geometries are not allowed, though operations may return a empty geometry as result.

 ### CRS

 Coordinate Reference System (CRS), or Spatial Reference System (SRS) is an optional parameter of GeoJson standard.

-If no CRS is specified, defualt CRS is `WGS84`, or `SRID4326`.
+If no CRS is specified, defualt CRS is `WGS84`(`epsg:4326`).
 However, EWKT and EWKB supports arbitrary projections.

 ### Dimension